slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 He who works with his hands and his head and his heart is an artist."
 -- St. Francis of Assisi [1181]*

-Trial most but only hire likable persons that «get shit done».
+Trial most candidates but hire only likable people who «get sh\*t done».

-Your goal should be to «fire» yourself and hire people who are better at your job than you are.
-Leaders must become masters at finding and hiring talent.
+Your goal should be to «fire» yourself by hiring people better at your job than you are.
+Leaders must master finding and hiring talent.

 Hints:

-- When applying for a job be more of a consultant than an applicant.
-Don’t do interviews, do discussions.
+- When applying for a job, be more consultant than applicant.
+Don’t do interviews, have discussions.
-- Employers are just trying to find somebody they like, that’s what «culture fit» is.
-Often is not how good you are, you just have to be liked while being sufficiently good.
-Go into job interviews with a story in mind.
-All an interviewer really wants to know is if he can spend eight hours a day around you.
-And people like people like themselves.
+- Employers seek people they like, that’s «culture fit».
+It’s often less about skill and more about likability while being sufficiently good.
+Go in with a story.
+Interviewers want to know if they can spend eight hours a day with you.
+People like people like themselves.
 - Good interview questions:
-	- «Problems you’ve solved and how did you solve them?» (Elon Musk)
+	- «Problems you’ve solved and how?» (Elon Musk)
 	- «What did you get done this week?» (Elon Musk)
-	- «What do you own and why?» (Sandy Gottesman, investor)
+	- «What do you own and why?» (Sandy Gottesman)
 	- «What do you believe that most people don’t?»
-	- «Show me your calendar».
-A lot of detailed stuff is an implementer.
-(Codie Sanchez)
+	- «Show me your calendar» (reveals implementers; Codie Sanchez)
-	- «How to solve this X problem I have right now?» To detect a fast thinker.
-(Codie Sanchez)
+	- «How would you solve this X problem I have right now?» (detects fast thinkers; Codie Sanchez)
-- Remember that I’d hired them to do things that I could not.
-As such, they knew their job better than I did.
-If I could have done it myself, I’d not have had to hire them.
-Experience is overrated.
-When hiring, hire for aptitude, train for skills.
-Most really amazing or great things are done by people doing them for the first time.
+- Remember: you hire them because they know their job better than you.
+If you could do it, you wouldn’t need them.
+Experience is overrated—hire for aptitude, train for skills.
+Great things are often done by people doing them for the first time.
-- Companies hire for a problem and not general optimizations.
-Even if they need a generalist.
+- Companies hire to solve specific problems, not general optimizations—even if they need generalists.
 Growing companies are always hiring.
-- Decide in advance what your time is worth.
-Do not let others tell you how much you will be paid.
-They may make offers, but it is never their decision.
-It is yours.
+- Decide your time’s worth in advance.
+Don’t let others dictate your pay—they make offers, but it’s your decision.
-- A job search is both a numbers game and a quality game.
-You can control how many jobs you apply to, and how good your skills and portfolio are.
+- Job search is numbers and quality: control applications and skills/portfolio strength.
-- You are not paid what you are worth.
-You are paid what you negotiate for.
+- You’re not paid what you’re worth—you’re paid what you negotiate.

 > *"I am looking for a lot of people who have an infinite capacity to not know what can’t be done."
 -- Henry Ford [1863]*